LeSimSim/LeSimSim/README.md

 - ✉️ simon.sermet-magdelain@epfl.ch
 - 📞 +41 78 256 89 98

-I'm looking for help with practical programming in chemistry 😉
+I'm looking for help with practical programming in chemistry so don't hesitate to send me some tips 😉

 <!--
 **LeSimSim/LeSimSim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.